almajid-a/sharepoint-requirements-register/README.md

-# SharePoint Requirements Register System
+# SharePoint-based Requirements Register using Microsoft Lists in Teams

 ## Overview

-This project presents a SharePoint-based Requirements Register designed to support structured requirement tracking, stakeholder linkage, and iterative project development.
+This project presents a Requirements Register built using Microsoft Lists in Teams, backed by SharePoint.
+It is designed to support structured requirement tracking, stakeholder linkage, and iterative project development.

 It was developed as part of the ITBA BPMN Template initiative and evolved from an initial setup into a more structured and reusable system aligned with business analysis practices.